Pension and insurance indemnities

 In case of a pension contract:

-• a lifetime or fixed-term pension shall be paid.
+• a lifetime or fixed-term pension is paid.

 In case of an insurance contract: